wenbobao/PPiOS-Rename/README.md

 If you modify the original build target or scheme, be sure to delete and recreate the Build and Analyze target as above.
 Under certain conditions, the Obfuscate Sources target and scheme will need to be recreated as well.

-Using PPiOS-CG with PPiOS
+Using PPiOS-Rename with PPiOS-ControlFlow
 -------------------------
-*PreEmptive Protection for iOS - Class Guard* (*PPiOS-CG)* provides the "renaming" obfuscation, which is the most-common type of obfuscation typically applied to applications to help protect them from reverse engineering, intellectual property theft, software piracy, tampering, and data loss.
+*PreEmptive Protection for iOS - Rename* (*PPiOS-Rename)* provides the "renaming" obfuscation, which is the most-common type of obfuscation typically applied to applications to help protect them from reverse engineering, intellectual property theft, software piracy, tampering, and data loss.
 There are additional obfuscation techniques, however, that are critically important for serious protection of apps.
-[PreEmptive Solutions](https://www.preemptive.com/) offers another product, simply named [PreEmptive Protection for iOS](https://www.preemptive.com/products/ppios), that includes multiple additional obfuscation transforms. *PPiOS-CG* is meant to work alongside *PPiOS*; together they provide much better protection than either one alone can provide.
+[PreEmptive Solutions](https://www.preemptive.com/) offers another product, named [PreEmptive Protection for iOS - Control Flow](https://www.preemptive.com/products/ppios), that includes multiple additional obfuscation transforms. *PPiOS-Rename* is meant to work alongside *PPiOS-ControlFlow*; together they provide much better protection than either one alone can provide.

-If you have both *PPiOS-CG* and *PPiOS*, no special instructions are required for using them together.
+If you have both *PPiOS-rename* and *PPiOS-ControlFlow*, no special instructions are required for using them together.
 Set each one up according to its documentation, and they will each perform their obfuscation without affecting the other.

 Troubleshooting
 ---------------